thomaspinckney3/cs4501/Project4.md

 Your web front-end will be responsible for:

-   - Create account page: reading new user info on the create account page and passing it on to the create account experience service.
+   - __Create account page__: reading new user info on the create account page and passing it on to the create account experience service.
 In the real world this page would be protected by SSL/TLS to prevent anyone from intercepting the new user's password as it's being sent from the browser to the web front end.

-   - Login page: reading user login info on a login page and passing it to a login experience service that would check the username/password.
+   - __Login page__: reading user login info on a login page and passing it to a login experience service that would check the username/password.
 The web front-end receives an authenticator back from the experience service if the username/password matches